Python Classes and Objects

 Here, we have defined a class named MyClass.
 Inside the class, we have an __init__ method, which is a special method called when an object of the class is created.
 In this method, we initialize an instance variable my_variable with the string Hello, I'm a class!
 Additionally, there is a method called display_message within the class.
 When this method is called, it prints the value of my_variable.

 Finally, outside the class definition, we have a print statement that simply displays Class is created on the screen.
-However, please note that this statement is not related to the class or its methods; it’s just a separate message printed on the screen.
+However, please note that this statement is not related to the class or its methods; its just a separate message printed on the screen.

 So, the main focus of this above example is on creating the class and defining its attributes and methods and display the message of creation on the screen.